Advising in the UT System

 To advance the Advising pillar of the UT System’s student success framework, the UT System works hard to recognize and support advisors and advising.

 The 5E Framework has been the foundation for advising reforms underway at the System’s nine universities, from integration of holistic advising across the colleges at UTEP, to hiring an assistant vice provost of advising at UT Arlington, to hiring additional advisors, salary increases and career ladders put in place at several others UT academic institutions, to on-campus professional development and recognition at UT San Antonio and UT Austin.
 These are but a few of the many outstanding programs and initiatives in place and under development across the UT System.
-UT institutions continue to implement and adapt the 5E based on student needs, advisor needs, and institutional cultures and resources.
+UT institutions continue to implement and adapt the 5E Framework based on student needs, advisor needs, and institutional cultures and resources.

-The 5E Framework has also been the centerpiece of the UT System’s annual advising institutes, convened since 2018.
-Planned with campus partners involved in overseeing and delivery advising to undergraduates at the nine academic institutions, the advising institutes serve multiple purposes to:
+Since 2018, the UT System has collaboratively planned and delivered a series of advising institutes with campus partners involved in overseeing and delivering advising to undergraduates at the nine academic institutions.
+The advising institutes serve multiple purposes to:

 • Provide professional development for the UT System's professional advisors;